A systematic assessment of Large Language Models for constructing two-level fractional factorial designs

 There are two potential ways to improve the performance of the GPT-5.1 and Gemini 2.5 Flash models on our design construction tasks.
 One way is to use a \textit{few-shot} prompt template with CoT-based examples instead of our Zero-shot-CoT prompt template.
 Despite the improvement in performance of LLMs given by Zero-shot-CoT prompts, \cite{kojima2022large} show that these prompts do not outperform few-shot prompts with CoT-based examples in general.
 However, developing these examples is challenging because their writing must have all the steps needed to reach the solution of a task's instance.
 Moreover, the writing style of these steps influences the performance of LLMs \citep{kojima2022large}.
 In our setting, developing CoT-based examples would need a careful selection of two-level fractional factorial designs, as they can have different resolutions and WLPs.
 Moreover, each example would need a comprehensive step-by-step explanation of their construction.
-Such an explanation should include the selection of basic and generated factors, the elaboration of the defining relation and WLP, and their evaluation in terms of resolution and minimum aberration.
+Such an explanation should include the selection of basic and generated factors, the elaboration of the defining relation and WLP, and the evaluation in terms of resolution and minimum aberration.
 For all these reasons, we leave the use of few-shot prompts with CoT-based examples for constructing designs as a topic for future research.